-So how do you decide what tasks are completed first?
+So how do you decide what tasks to complete first?
 How many phases should the work be divided into?
-Each landscape job typically starts with hardscape elements and utilities such as patios, retaining walls, and irrigation systems.
-They then move to softscape elements like the lawn, plants, and mulch.
+Each landscape job typically starts with hardscape elements such as patios, retaining walls, or irrigation systems.
+Then move to softscape elements like the lawn, plants, and mulch.
 Splitting the project into hardscape and softscape is the easiest way to phase the work, but that might not make the most sense for your particular needs.
-The three most common ways to determine phasing other than hardscape and softscape are based on the season, geography, and usage of your project.
+The three most common ways to determine phasing are based on the season, geography, and usage of your project.

-In this example, there is a section of your yard that is difficult to mow because of the steep slope.
-You want to build a retaining wall to flatten it, but you also want to build a large patio to entertain in the backyard.
 If you decide that a backyard patio is the most important element because you spend most of your time entertaining with guests, kids, and pets, then that should be the priority when phasing the job.
-Since there is no real urgency to fix the steep slope, waiting until later to complete that portion of the design makes a lot of sense.
+Since there is no real urgency to fix the steep slope, waiting until later to complete that portion of the design makes the most sense.
 Understanding what is important to your home and lifestyle makes the decision of what to phase much easier.

 The monetary investment and time commitment for landscape projects can be overwhelming.
 As tempting as cutting corners can be to finish the job, the final result is usually disappointing compared to the original vision.
 Phasing a residential landscape project over the course of a season or two will deliver a quality product without breaking the bank.
 See an example of a phased landscape project.